Key Books and Essays

 Simon Knell, ‘Border violence, democracy, and the museum‘, Museum Worlds 9 (2021).
 An open access, updated version of the first chapter in The Museum’s Borders.

 Simon Knell, The Museum’s Borders: On the Challenge of Knowing and Remembering Well (London: Routledge, 2021 ).
 An examination of the changing understanding of ethical knowledge and an argument for ‘contemporary museology’ as a form of enlightened practice, the book looks at museum attempts to communicate scientific, artistic and historical truths, arguing that museums are critical institutions for democracies.
 By arguing that ‘border thinking’ can help museums negotiate issues of race, identity, ideology, truth and memory, it attempts to move perceptions of change beyond the notion of turns and post-this and that thinking.
-Follow the link for detailed information on the content of this book and free access to chapter 1.
+Follow the link for detailed information on the content of this book and access to chapter 1.

 Simon Knell, ‘Museos, territorio y representación/Museums, territory and representation‘, in Museología Crítica: Temas selectos.
 Reflexiones desde la Cátedra William Bullock/Critical Museology: Selected Themes.
 Reflections from the William Bullock Lecture Series (Bilingual), British Council/INBAL/MUAC, Mexico, (2019) 40-9 /228-36.
 A concise summary of a contribution to a lecture series I chaired at the Museo Universitario Arte Contemporáneo in Mexico City in the mid 2010s.
 I have explored the content of this paper more extensively elsewhere.
 Free access to the accepted manuscript via the link above.